uviclibraries/nvivo/index.md

 ---
 <img src="WORKSHOP-LOGO-HERE.png" alt="image description" style="float:right;width:180px;">

-# WORKSHOP TITLE HERE (Use Regular Case Like this)
+# Qualitative Data Curation & Analysis with NVivo

-- Pre-workshop activities: 00 min
+- Pre-workshop activities: 15 min
-- Introductory presentation: 00 min
+- Introductory presentation: 10 min
-- Hands-on activities: 00-00 min
+- Hands-on activities: 60 min (Part 1) or 90 min (Part 2)

-## Why TOOL NAME HERE?
+## Why NVivo?

+**TODO: FILL OUT THIS SECTION**

 [TOOL NAME](https://TOOL-URL-HERE.org/){:target="_blank"} Desribe the tool and how it can be used.
 This is an example of the description for Taguette: